Hawk Career Exploration Academy

 Get ready to harness the power of XCode, the ultimate playground for app development on Apple's platform.
 You'll dive deep into Swift basics, the language that brings your app ideas to life with its magic touch.
 With the guidance of our expert instructor, you'll be empowered to turn your boldest app concepts into reality.

 Don't let this opportunity slip through your fingertips!
-This adventure promises to be filled with invaluable learning experiences, thrilling exploration, and hands-on app development action.
+This week-long adventure promises to be filled with invaluable learning experiences, thrilling exploration, and hands-on app development action.
 Get ready to roll up your sleeves and dive headfirst into the world of app creation for Apple devices.

 Age Group: Incoming 9th-12th Graders